iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > Love this app !
 If you enjoy setting small realistic goal this app is a winner.
 I have been able to overcome my exercise issue.
 When my mood is low in the past just leaving the house to exercise has been a challenge,.
 But because active 10 allows you to set such a low goal that you find yourself getting excited for achieving it and also the fact that you can do short intense brisk walks it just happens organically.
 Hope this helps !!<br> :date: __2021-04-24 20:20:54__

-> Those has kept me walking and I feel better for it.<br> :date: __2021-04-24 14:04:37__

-> It's amazing<br> :date: __2021-04-24 13:37:09__

-> I would not walk half as much as I do without this app.
-It encourages me and tells me how well I've done.
-I do a bit extra to make sure I get another gold cup!
-I don't have anyone to take an interest in me, so I like to think the NHS people who made this app care about the people they're helping with it.
-So I at least feel cared about at a distance!
-If you have no-one left, this app will help you!<br> :date: __2021-04-24 10:49:38__

 #### 4-star reviews